 Every single homeowner will be faced with a problem sink at some point.
-As plumbing ages and it is subjected to the everyday debris of our daily lives it is almost inevitable that a blockage will occur.
+CDL Plumbing Services tell us that as plumbing ages and it is subjected to the everyday debris of our daily lives it is almost inevitable that a blockage will occur.
 The signs are easy to see.
 Sinks take that little longer to drain and there is that puddle of water that will not go away.
 There is a smell which is unpleasant and will not leave the kitchen – and sometimes spreads throughout the house.

 But it’s not only the kitchen sink that is a challenge.
 Hair can plug up showers, and even outdoor drainage area areas can become blocked.

 Can you do anything as a homeowner to solve the problem?
 It might be easier than you think.